VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 nlx-inway: permission denied, organization "Your organization name" or public key "Your public key fingerprint" is not allowed access.
 ```

-We are denied access because we first need to request access before we can use the service.
-This is one of the key features of NLX Management
+We are denied access because we first need to request access.
+This is one of the key features of NLX Management!

-To request access, navigate to the "Directory" in NLX Management, select the service `SwaggerPetstore` from the list and click on "Toegang aanvragen".
-Now navigate to the "Services" page and again select the service `SwaggerPetstore`.
-You should see one access request under the section "Toegansverzoeken".
-Expand the section and click on "Accepteren" to accept the access request.
-You now have an access grant for the service.
+In order to request access, follow these steps:

+1. Navigate to the 'Directory' in NLX Management.
+1. Select the service `SwaggerPetstore` from the list and click on 'Toegang aanvragen'.
+1. Now navigate to the 'Services' page and again select the service `SwaggerPetstore`.
+1. You should see one access request under the section 'Toegansverzoeken'.
+1. Expand the section and click on 'Accepteren' to accept the access request.
+1. You now have an access grant for the service.

-Try fetching the data again
+Let's try to fetch the data again.

 ```bash
 curl http://localhost/my-organization/SwaggerPetstore/v2/pet/20002085